theochem/horton/doc/user_hamiltonian_io.rst

      }
     }

-Note that the integrals in this example are actually stored in the AO basis (unlike the ``_mo`` suffix suggests).
+Note that the integrals in this example are actually stored in the AO basis (despite the ``_mo`` suffix).
 Read the section :ref:`user_hf_dft_preparing_posthf` if you want to compute (and store) integrals in the molecular-orbital (MO) basis.

 Loading
 -------

-You can load integrals, stored in Horton's internal format, as follows:
+You can load integrals from the Horton's internal format, as follows:

 .. literalinclude :: ../data/examples/hamiltonian/load_internal_ao.py
     :caption: data/examples/hamiltonian/load_internal_ao.py